golanlevin/ExperimentalCapture/workshop/README.md

 #### Activities and Exercises

+1. We will have demonstrations of IR, Thermal, and UV videography.
-1. We will work with the Edgertronic high speed camera.
+1. We will have demonstrations of the Edgertronic high speed camera.
 Here's the Edgertronic [Beginner's Guide to High-Speed Video](http://wiki.edgertronic.com/index.php/Beginner's_Guide_to_High_Speed_Video), which may be helpful if you want to know more.
+1. Participants are free to work with any of the above.

 ---